junxit/us-congress-bills-114/bill.md

     > - **(A)** the current designated official agency for that geographic area is unable to provide weighing services in a timely manner; or
     > - **(B)** the current official agency for that geographic area agrees in writing with the adjacent official agency to waive the current geographic area restriction at the request of the applicant for service.

 - **(g)** *Duration of designations of official agencies* Section 7(g)(1) of the United States Grain Standards Act (7 U.S.C.
-79(g)(1)) is amended by striking “triennially” and inserting “every five years”.
+79(g)(1)) is amended by striking “triennially” and inserting “every 5 years”.
 - **(h)** *Inspection fees*
   - **(1)** *Collection and amounts* Section 7(j)(1) of the United States Grain Standards Act (7 U.S.C.
 79(j)(1)) is amended—
     - **(A)** by inserting “(A)” after “(1)”;
     - **(B)** by adding at the end the following new subparagraph:
-      > - **(B)** For official inspections and weighing at an export elevator at an export port location performed by the Secretary, performed by a State agency delegated the authority to perform official inspection services at the export elevator on behalf of the Secretary, or performed by a State agency utilized as authorized by subsection (e)(6)(A), the portion of the fees based upon export tonnage shall be based upon a rolling five-year average of export tonnage volumes.
-In order to maintain an operating reserve of between three to six months, the Secretary shall adjust such fees at least annually.
+      > - **(B)** For official inspections and weighing at an export elevator at an export port location performed by the Secretary, performed by a State agency delegated the authority to perform official inspection services at the export elevator on behalf of the Secretary, or performed by a State agency utilized as authorized by subsection (e)(6)(A), the portion of the fees based upon export tonnage shall be based upon a rolling 5-year average of export tonnage volumes.
+In order to maintain an operating reserve of between 3 to 6 months, the Secretary shall adjust such fees at least annually.

   - **(2)** *Duration of authority* Section 7(j)(4) of the United States Grain Standards Act (7 U.S.C.
 79(j)(4)) is amended by striking “September 30, 2015” and inserting “September 30, 2020”.
 - **(i)** *Official weighing or supervision at locations where official inspection is provided other than by the Secretary* Section 7A(c)(2) of the United States Grain Standards Act (7 U.S.C.
 79a(c)(2)) is amended—